jackokring/ExactFeather396/README.md

 The automatic module update notification files are supplied where possible.

 [Tree view of data directory](https://github.com/jackokring/ExactFeather396/blob/main/datatree.md) for understanding where to locate resources.

+[Tree view of assets directory](https://github.com/jackokring/ExactFeather396/blob/main/assettree.md) for understanding where to locate resources.